severen/LICENSE.md/README.md

 LICENSE.md
 ==========

-A bunch of FOSS licenses formatted in Markdown for extra fancy
+Software licenses formatted in Markdown for that little extra bit of fanciness.